Date(s) - 04/03/2018

 Upon entering the polling place, a voter shall state his or her name and address, show an acceptable form of photo identification and sign the poll book before being permitted to vote.
 If a voter is not registered to vote, a voter may register to vote at the polling place serving his or her residence, if the voter presents proof of residence in a form specified by law.
 Where ballots are distributed to electors, the initials of two inspectors must appear on the ballot.
 Upon being permitted to vote, the voter shall retire alone to a voting booth and cast his or her ballot except that a voter who is a parent or guardian may be accompanied by the voter’s minor child or minor ward.
 An election official may inform the voter of the proper manner for casting a vote, but the official may not in any manner advise or indicate a particular voting choice.

 The voter shall fill in the oval next to the name of the candidate of his or her choice for each office for which he or she intends to vote.
 To vote for a person whose name does not appear on the ballot, the voter shall write in the name of the person of his or her choice in the space provided for a write-in vote, and fill in the oval next to the write-in line.

-When using an electronic ballot marking device (“ExpressVote”) insert the activation card into the ExpressVote to mark a ballot.
-The voter shall then touch the screen next to the name of the candidate of his or her choice for each office for which he or she intends to vote.
-To vote for a person whose name does not appear on the ballot, the voter shall type in the name of the person of his or her choice in the space provided for a write-in vote.
+When using an electronic ballot marking device (“ExpressVote”) insert the activation card into the ExpressVote to mark the ballot.
+The voter shall touch the screen at the name of the candidate of his or her choice for each office for which he or she intends to vote.
+To vote for a person whose name does not appear on the ballot, the voter shall type in the name of the person of his or her choice in the space provided for a write in vote.